 ALEKS: A five hour per week minimum level of student participation is required.
-This will account for 75 of the 300 ALEKS grade points.
-The five hour participation requirement is waived on a weekly basis ONLY if all objective prerequisites have been completed, as well as current topic objectives (topic objectives will be determined at the end of each class meeting).
+This will account for 75 of the 200 ALEKS grade points.
+The five hour participation requirement is waived on a weekly basis ONLY if all the current prerequisites have been completed, as well as current topic objectives (topic objectives will be determined at the end of each class meeting, and objective % will be determined weekly).
 In ALEKS students are expected to complete six intermediate objectives displayed in four objective pies.
-Completion of each objective pie by its specified due date is worth a total of 200 grade points.
+Completion of each objective pie by its specified due date is worth a total of 100 grade points.
 Course mastery in ALEKS is worth 25 grade points.

-- ◆ Time Goal #1 due Wednesday 9/6/17, 11:59 pm - Time Goal #2 due Wednesday 9/13/17, 11:59 pm - ◆ Time Goal #3 due Wednesday 9/20/17, 11:59 pm - Time Goal #4 due Wednesday 9/27/17, 11:59 pm - ◆ Objective Pie #1: due Wednesday 9/27/17, 11:59 pm
+- ◆ Time Goal #1 due Wednesday 9/04/19, 11:59 pm - Time Goal #2 due Wednesday 9/11/19, 11:59 pm - ◆ Time Goal #3 due Wednesday 9/18/19, 11:59 pm - Time Goal #4 due Wednesday 9/25/19, 11:59 pm